Table of Contents

 Walk-in clients are easy to deal with.
-They come in, they pay an entry fee, and you provide them with equipment, classes or whatever services are available at your facility.
+They come in, pay an entry fee, and you provide them with equipment, classes or other services available at your facility.
 However, you should obtain their active consent to the terms and conditions before they sign up.
 When members sign-up, you need to have a client agreement in two parts, which include a:

-A well-drafted Client Agreement should address the issues outlined below.
+A well-drafted client agreement should address the issues outlined below.

 Fees and Invoicing

 As with any business, you must clarify your fees and how you will charge your clients.
 For example, if you charge a sign-up fee, in addition to any membership fees, you must indicate this sign-up fee in the client agreement.

 With gym memberships, the standard practice requires payment in advance, either fortnightly or monthly.
 Therefore, it is typical for gyms to require 14 to 28 days’ notice for clients to terminate their membership.